Leopold Trepper: France

 In July 1940, Trepper fled Belgium with Grossvogel and moved to Paris, where Grossvogel and Polish Jew Hillel Katz were Trepper's main assistants.
 Trepper changed his alias to Jean Gilbert and got in touch with General Ivan Susloparov, who was the Soviet military attaché in the Vichy government.
 On their first meeting, Trepper informed Susloparov of Adolf Hitler's plan to invade the Soviet Union, which the latter believed to be true.
 Trepper also arranged to have his wife and child returned to Moscow, and they left in August 1940.
 However, his main goal was to find and make use of a radio transmitter and a radio operator.
-Susloparov supplied the names of a couple who were Polish militant communists — Hersch and Miriam Sokol — as possible radio operators—but both the Sokols had to be trained in radio procedures by Grossvogel.
+Susloparov supplied the names of a couple who were Polish-Jewish militant communists — Hersch and Miriam Sokol — as possible radio operators—but both the Sokols had to be trained in radio procedures by Grossvogel.
 At the same time, Trepper recruited civil engineer and Russian aristocrat Basil Maximovitch.

 Simexco and Simex

 In March 1941, Simexco was established in Paris as a replacement cover company.
 The firm's profits were channelled to provide funding to the group, via its Department III.
-The firm made a considerable profit over the year that was used by both Trepper and Gurevich as a personal expense account.
+The firm made a considerable profit over the years that was used by both Trepper and Gurevich as a personal expense account.
 Additional funding came from Soviet intelligence, and was received in monthly sums of $8,000 to $10,000 through the Russian military attaché in Paris.
 When the war started, the funds were sent via Switzerland in dollar amounts that were agreed in advance with Soviet intelligence via radio and delivered to Trepper.
 The money was used to maintain the operations of the Trepper group and to cover the necessary expenses to carry out special assignments.
 Trepper spent lavishly on bribes, the upkeep of the Château de Billeron, sundries, and large daily expenses to maintain his cover as a successful businessman.